Skip to main content

 • lower fees may take longer during busy periods

-Some wallets automatically recommend a fee based on current network conditions.
+Some wallets automatically recommend a fee based on current network conditions and desired confirmation speed.

 Related article:

-These fees are part of how the Bitcoin network operates.
+These fees are part of how the Bitcoin network operates and help maintain blockchain security and transaction processing.

 Usually, yes.

-Most wallets and platforms display the estimated network fee before you confirm a transaction.
+Most wallets and platforms display the estimated network fee before you confirm a Bitcoin transaction.

 ⚠️ Important Reminder